 SPO is one of the few NGOs in Pakistan that operate with sophisticated internal monitoring and evaluation systems.
 SPO uses a computerized system to manage its monitoring and evaluation and management information.
 The Learning Information System (LIS), which was developed in 1995 with CIDA's help, is a database of performance information, which SPO uses for a myriad needs, and which makes information about the organization available and easily accessible for a host of users.
 The system tracks monthly performance of the CBOs selected and capacitated by SPO, and measures the changes in CBOs during their partnership with SPO by analysing them against capacity building indicators and generating assessment reports.
-An important part of LIS is the Project Information Database (PID), which tracks projects undertaken by SPO's partners.
+An important component of LIS is the Project Information Database.
+Through this feature the LIS tracks the progress of projects undertaken by SPO partners who have undergone the capacity building cycle with SPO.